borisdayma/huggingtweets/README.md

 ![huggingtweets illustration](https://i.imgur.com/MXKx10d.png)

-This project fine-tunes a pre-trained transformer on a user's tweets using [HuggingFace](https://huggingface.co/), an awesome open source library for Natural Language Processing.
+This project fine-tunes a pre-trained neural network on a user's tweets using [HuggingFace Transformers](https://huggingface.co/), an awesome open source library for Natural Language Processing.
+The resulting model can then generate new tweets for you!

-Training and results are automatically logged on [W&B](https://docs.wandb.com) through the [HuggingFace integration](https://docs.wandb.com/huggingface).
+Training and results are automatically logged into [W&B](https://docs.wandb.com) through the [HuggingFace integration](https://docs.wandb.com/huggingface).

 ## Usage